- Solicitors For Business

 - Lump sum orders to enable the receiving parent to pay expenses associated with bringing up the child, including provision of a car or furnishing a home

 - An order that the paying parent provides a property for the child and the other parent to live in.
 The property is not usually transferred to the receiving parent outright.
-Instead, it is generally purchased on trust for the benefit of the child and reverts back to the parent who purchased it when the child reaches 18 years old
+In many cases, it will be purchased on trust for the benefit of the child and reverts back to the parent who purchased it when the child reaches 18 years old or completes their education

-In some cases, it is possible for the child themselves to make an application.
+In some cases, it is possible for a child themselves to make an application.

 The court can also make interim orders to help with the legal costs of pursuing an application.